Vyral/base-template/_drafts/we-want-to-help-more-calgary-businesses-in-2019.md

 {% include youtube.html %}

-The new year is almost here and we’re excited about what we have planned in 2019.
-Here’s what you need to know.
+<center>The new year is almost here and we’re excited about what we have planned in 2019.
+Here’s what you need to know.</center>

 I just wanted to take a moment to wish you all the best for 2019, as well as share a unique idea that might make this your best year yet.